VICXPTRV/philotester/README.md

 # Philotester 🥢

 > [!WARNING]
 > This tester is not fully ready yet.
-It currently checks only norminette, project build, and invalid input cases.
+Functionality is very unstable!

 A testing suite for the Dining Philosophers project.
 Automates norm checks, compilation, test case validation, and memory leak detection.